It's said in the Lean methodology that “value is defined by the customer.”

 There are other customers who might choose to pay for a plastic container full of diced onions or minced garlic.
 The customer who makes this choice might be pressed for time or they might be unable to do that work physically.
 They pay more for the value-added work of chopping or mincing, which is their choice.

 “The customer” is not a vague, general concept.
 Each individual customer makes their own choices.
-Sometimes each customer makes different choices at
+Sometimes each customer makes different choices at different times.

 I can chop and dice (learning basic “knife skills” in a few cooking classes has proved very helpful, although these skills can be learned and practiced without a class).
 I chose to pay for classes because I valued that (and found them to be an enjoyable activity to share with my wife).
 Some choose not to pay for classes and they learn from YouTube videos.
 To each their own.